-In the last few months, one spot in my garden has been affected by what I understand to be ‘clubroot’.
+Lately, one spot in my garden has been affected by possibly ‘clubroot’.
 I have been advised to plant different veggies there and/or spread dolomite lime.
-Is this correct and can you suggest a remedy?
+Is this correct?

 Clubroot mainly affects Brassicas such as cabbages and cauliflowers.
 This disease can be identified by the appearance of thick, swollen roots that prevent healthy growth of the host plant.
 You are correct in stating that applications of dolomite lime are a successful mean of controlling clubroot.